Crop Residues, their Types, Management and Uses

 Crop Residue Management

-Though crop residues provide huge environmental services, they are considered waste materials.
+Though crop residues provide tremendous environmental services, they are considered waste materials.
 They have to be recycled by acknowledging their importance as a natural resource.

 Recycling of crop residues

-Conventional farming methods have led to the decline in soil organic matter, increased soil erosion and surface and groundwater contamination.
+Conventional farming methods have led to declining soil organic matter, increased soil erosion, and surface and groundwater contamination.

-Good crop residue management in agricultural lands has many positive impacts on soil quality.
+Good crop residue management in agricultural lands positively impacts soil quality.

 Using crop residues in the field, either by leaving them directly in the open field or incorporating them with plowing or other field operations, is an age-old practice.

-This provides several benefits to the soil by adding organic manure to it, decreasing soil erosion and weeds, increasing the activity of microorganisms in the soil and enhancing the water holding capacity.
+This provides several benefits to the soil by adding organic manure, decreasing soil erosion and weeds, increasing the activity of microorganisms in the soil, and enhancing the water-holding capacity.

 The enhancement of organic matter in the soil through crop residues also improves the structure and quality of the soil.